Warm and spicy, ginger oil has been at the forefront of herbal supplements for thousands of years.

-Inhaling ginger oil may help to provide protection to the gut and relief from nausea.
+Inhaling diffused ginger oil is a great way to experience these benefits and may help to provide protection to the gut and relief from nausea.

-Inhaling diffused ginger oil is a great way to experience these benefits – as ginger oil can be phototoxic, it is safer not to apply it to the skin before stepping out into direct sunlight.
+As ginger oil can be phototoxic, it is safer not to apply it to the skin before stepping out into direct sunlight.

 The component zingiberene in ginger oil has been found to have powerful pain-relieving properties.

-A study in 2001 found that ginger oil was associated with reducing inflammation-induced pain and was able to treat symptoms of osteoarthritis of the knee, and a further study in 2010 found that ginger was able to reduce exercise induced muscle pain by 25%.
+A study in 2001 found that ginger oil was associated with reducing inflammation-induced pain and was able to treat symptoms of osteoarthritis of the knee, and a further study in 2010 found that ginger was able to reduce exercise-induced muscle pain by 25%.

 This allows ginger oil to soothe swollen muscles and joints whilst also inhibiting the pain response.